Incapacity Benefit is being replaced with Employment and Support Allowance (ESA).

 Reviewing your claim

-Jobcentre Plus will send you a questionnaire if you’re going to be reassessed.
+Jobcentre Plus will send you a questionnaire if you are going to be reassessed.
 This will ask you how your illness or disability affects your ability to complete everyday tasks.

 - Complete this questionnaire and return it by the deadline.
-Include original medical reports or letters that are relevant - they’ll be returned to you.
+Include original medical reports or letters that are relevant - they will be returned to you.

 - Jobcentre Plus will tell you if you need a reassessment meeting - you must go.

-- If your reassessment shows you’re capable of working, your Incapacity Benefit will stop.
-Jobcentre Plus will discuss what happens next, including claiming Jobseeker’s Allowance.
+- If your reassessment shows you are capable of working, your Incapacity Benefit will stop.
+Jobcentre Plus will discuss what happens next, including claiming Jobseeker’s Allowance (external link).

-- If your reassessment shows you cannot work, you’ll be transferred automatically onto ESA.
+- If your reassessment shows you cannot work, you will be transferred automatically onto ESA.

 Your Incapacity Benefit is not usually affected if you: